stereolabs/zed-hub-examples/tutorials/tutorial_07_video_event/README.md

 ```

 ## What you should see after deployment
-Make sure that the recordings are enable and that the privacy mode is disabled (Settings panel of your device, in the ZEDHub interface).
+Make sure that the recordings are enabled and that the privacy mode is disabled (Settings panel of your device, in the ZED Hub interface).
 As each time a ZED is opened, you will find the **live stream** and the **recordings** in the **Video Panel** of your device as soon as your app is **running**.

-A video is concidered as event if **at least on person is detected** in the image.
+A video is considered an event if **at least on person is detected** in the image.
 Therefore if your app is running and that someone is seen by your ZED, you should see an Event in the Video Event panel corresponding to this situation.

 ![](./images/event_detected_people.png " ")

 You can click on it.
-You have access the video and the stored data of the event.
+You have access to the video and the stored data of the event.
 You have access to a longer video than the exact event duration ( you can watch a few seconds before and after the event).
 The blue line indicates which part of the video is associated to the event.

 ![](./images/event_visualisation.png " ")